jimaid/tutorial/README.md

 # tutorial
-foundations of Python's Pandas library
+my personal tutorials on the foundations of Python's Pandas library